 - The MMU recommends that the test for determining modeled Locational Deliverability Areas (LDAs) in RPM be redefined.
 A detailed reliability analysis of all at risk units should be included in the redefined model.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the net revenue calculation used by PJM to calculate the net Cost of New Entry (CONE) VRR parameter reflect the actual flexibility of units in responding to price signals rather than using assumed fixed operating blocks that are not a result of actual unit limitations.
-94 95 The result of reflecting the actual flexibility is higher net revenues, which affect the parameters of the RPM demand curve and market outcomes.
+106 107 The result of reflecting the actual flexibility is higher net revenues, which affect the parameters of the RPM demand curve and market outcomes.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that energy efficiency resources (EE) not be included on the supply side of the capacity market, because PJM's load forecasts now account for future EE, unlike the situation when EE was first added to the capacity market.
 However, the MMU recommends that the PJM load forecast method should be modified so that EE impacts immediately affect the forecast without the long lag times incorporated in the current forecast method.
 If EE is not included on the supply side, there is no reason to have an add back mechanism.
 If EE remains on the supply side, the implementation of the EE add back mechanism should be modified to ensure that market clearing prices are not affected.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for
+Status: Not adopted.)

-- holding conditional incremental auctions.
+- The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM offer to sell back capacity in incremental auctions only at the BRA clearing price for the relevant delivery year.
 (Priority: Medium.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends changing the RPM solution method to explicitly incorporate the cost of make whole payments in the objective function.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that PJM clear the capacity market based on nodal capacity resource locations and the characteristics of the transmission system consistent with the actual electrical facts of the grid.
 The current nested LDA structure used in the capacity market does not adequately represent all the capacity transfers that are feasible among LDAs.
 Absent a fully nodal capacity market clearing process, the MMU recommends that PJM use a nonnested model for all LDAs and specify a VRR curve for each LDA separately.
 Each LDA requirement should be met with the capacity resources located within the LDA and exchanges from neighboring LDAs up to the transmission limit.
 LDAs should price separate if that is the result of the LDA supply curves and the transmission constraints.
 (Priority: Medium.
 First reported 2017.
+Status: Not adopted.) - The MMU recommends that the maximum price on the VRR curve be defined as net CONE.
+(Priority: Medium.
+First reported Q1, 2019.
 Status: Not adopted.)